Published: November 10, 2020

 As Sonoma County works to reduce transmission of SARS-CoV-2 (also referred to as "COVID-19), influenza season is approaching.
 The co-occurrence of influenza season and the COVID-19 pandemic increases the risk that our health systems may be overwhelmed with patients with critical respiratory illness.
 An effective vaccine against COVID-19 is not anticipated until early next year, at the earliest.
 Influenza is preventable with a vaccine that is currently available.
 Influenza vaccination has long been accepted as a safe and effective way to prevent millions of illnesses and thousands of related doctor and hospital visits every year.

-This year, Sonoma County Public Health is expanding the order to require that all health care, specified congregate care facilities, and EMS providers establish an influenza vaccination program requiring all staff receive an annual influenza vaccination.
-We strongly recommend it for all congregate care facilities.
+This year, Sonoma County Public Health is expanding the order to require that all health care and specified congregate care facilities establish an influenza vaccination program requiring all staff receive an annual influenza vaccination.
+We strongly recommend it for EMS Providers and all congregate care facilities.

 The Health Officer has the authority to "take measures as may be necessary to prevent and control the spread of disease within the territory under their jurisdiction" (Health and Safety Code §120175).
 State law requires that general acute care hospitals and certain other health care facilities offer influenza vaccination to employees and, for those employees who decline vaccination, maintain a record of the signed declination form (Health and Safety Code §1288.7; CA Code of Regulations §5199 Aerosol Transmissible Diseases).

-All health care, specified congregate facilities, and EMS providers in Sonoma County must implement an influenza vaccination program requiring all staff to receive an annual influenza vaccination
+All health care and specified congregate facilities in Sonoma County must implement an influenza vaccination program requiring all staff to receive an annual influenza vaccination.